 For decades, history buffs, photographers and view-seekers have meandered off the beaten path in the Santa Ynez Mountains above Santa Barbara to what’s known as Knapp’s Castle, the stone ruins of a palatial hunting lodge originally built around 1916 and later destroyed by fire.
 The mansion was built for George Knapp, co-founder of Union Carbide, and what remains are sandstone foundations, fireplace pillars and partial walls of the original seven structures.
 The ridge-top site’s panoramic views of Lake Cachuma, the Santa Ynez Valley and the Santa Ynez and San Rafael mountain ranges are spectacular, especially at sunset.
 The ruins are on a private carve-out within the Los Padres National Forest and although no restrictions have been placed on the area in the past, the owner has the right to close public access at any time.
 So pay attention to all posted signs and be a respectful non-litterbug visitor.
 The kid-friendly walk to the ruins and back is about 0.9-mile with about 50 feet of elevation gain.
 To get to the trailhead, take Highway 154 west for 10 miles.
 Turn right on East Camino Cielo and drive three miles east to a small turnout on the right opposite a gated dirt road on the left, which is the trailhead.

 Getting out on the sparkling pacific along Santa Barbara’s spectacular coastline is a must.
 One of the best ways to go is on the Condor Express (condorexpress.com), a beautifully appointed high-speed catamaran.
-The state-of-the-art boat boasts a smooth ride and a friendly, knowledgeable crew, and offers whale watching, Channel Islands excursions, dinner cruises, party cruises and private charters.
+The state-of-the-art boat boasts a smooth ride and a friendly, knowledgeable crew, and offers a whale watching california experience, Channel Islands excursions, dinner cruises, party cruises and private charters.
 The Santa Barbara Channel is home to more than 30 species of whales, dolphins and seals and sea lions that visit throughout the year, making these waters among the best anywhere to view a variety of marine mammals.
 Check condorexpress.com for updated whale watch reports.
 Get close to the action and snag a seat on the upper sundeck for unobstructed animal viewing and sightseeing

 The Cat House Hotel